scottgal/mostlylucidweb/Mostlylucid/Markdown/usingimagesharpweb.md

 Or we can just use the image as is and it will be resized and formatted as specified in the querystring.

+## Docker
+Note  the `cache` forlder I've used above needs to be writable by the application.
+If you're using Docker you'll need to make sure this is the case.
+See [my earlier post](/blog/imagesharpwithdocker) for how I manage this using a mapped volume.

 ## Conclusion
 As you've seen ImageSharp.Web gives us a great capability to resize and format images in our ASP.NET Core applications.
 It's easy to set up and use and provides a lot of flexibility in how we can manipulate images in our applications.